 Coursera vs Udemy Quality of Courses, Instructor Quality & Experience

 In terms of instructor quality and experience, Coursera courses are often better than those on Udemy.
-Coursera courses are usually taught by university professors, while Udemy courses are often taught by an instructor who is an industry expert.
+University professors usually teach Coursera courses, while Udemy courses are often taught by an instructor who is an industry expert.
 Additionally, some of the instructors on Coursera have more experience than those on Udemy.

 Coursera vs Udemy Available Languages

-Coursera support multiple languages including English, German, Spanish, French, Japanese, Korean, Portuguese (Brazilian), Russian, Chinese (traditional and simplified), Arabic, and more.
+Coursera supports twenty-one languages, including Arabic, Chinese (China), Dutch, French, German, Greek, Hindi, Hungarian, Indonesian, Italian, Japanese, Kazakh, Korean, Polish, Portuguese (Brazil), Russian, Spanish, Swedish, Thai, Turkish and Ukrainian.
 Most of the video lessons have an interactive transcript, which is also available to students on the mobile app.

 Coursera vs Udemy Accreditation & Certificates

 A majority of courses and learning programs that Coursera offers are accredited.
-Udemy is not considered an accredited institution, which means courses will not count toward college credit or continuing education units (CEUs).
+Udemy is not considered an accredited institution, so courses will not count toward college credit or continuing education units (CEUs).

 As a result, having Coursera courses on your resume or CV will often look better than having Udemy courses.